unixorn/zsh-quickstart-kit/README.md

 * Automatic periodic install and update of zgen and your plugins
 * Cross-session shared history
 * Deduping your command history
-* oh-my-zsh compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)
+* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository
 * Proper command history search
 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets
-* Various helper functions for interacting with OS X's clipboard, audio volume, and quicklook.
+* Various helper functions for interacting with OS X's clipboard, audio volume, and Quicklook.
+* oh-my-zsh compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)

 ## Customizations